EmanHdg/hello-world/README.md

 # hello-world

-Hello stinky heads and Ello Gromet :)
+Hello stinky heads and Ello Gromit :)

 This is the first Github code created by me.